ThanetPi/biography/pages/4_Resume.md

 ### Education 🎓 :

-▪️ Doctor of Natural Sciences, Department of Biochemical and Chemical Engineering, Techincal University of Dortmund, Germany.
+▪️ Doctor of Natural Sciences (translated from Doktor der Naturwissenschaften), Department of Biochemical and Chemical Engineering, &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Techincal University of Dortmund, Germany.

 ▪️ Master of Pharmacy, major in Pharmaceutical Sciences, Prince of Songkla University, Thailand.